All Together Now (The Farm song)

-"All Together Now" is a song by British band the Farm, released in November 1990 as the second single from their debut album, Spartacus (1991).
-Peter Hooton wrote the lyrics in his early 20s, after reading about the Christmas truce of 1914.
+"All Together Now" is a song by the British band the Farm and the second single from their debut album, Spartacus (1991).
+The song was released in November 1990 by Produce Records.
+Vocalist of the band Peter Hooton wrote the lyrics in his early 20s, after reading about the Christmas truce of 1914.
 The song was first recorded under the title "No Man's Land" for a John Peel session in 1983.
 In 1990, Hooton wrote the chorus after Steve Grimes suggested putting the lyrics of "No Man's Land" to the chord progression of Pachelbel's Canon.
 To shorten the song for radio, the producer Suggs cut the song to three verses from its original six.
-Its accompanying music video received heavy rotation on MTV Europe.
+Its accompanying music video received heavy rotation on MTV Europe in March 1991.
 "All Together Now" has been used by numerous football teams since, as well as by the Labour Party for their 2017 general election campaign, often played during rallies.

-Composition and release
+Background and release

-The song was produced by Suggs, a founding member of the band Madness, and recorded at Mayfair Studios.
-The lyrics were written about the Christmas Day Truce in World War I where, on Christmas Day 1914, soldiers from both sides put their weapons down, and met in no mans land to exchange gifts and play football.
-The song has a chord sequence taken directly from Johann Pachelbel's "Canon".
+The Farm was formed in the early 1980s in Liverpool, comprising Peter Hooton, Steve Grimes, John Melvin and Andrew John "Andy" McVann.
+In 1989, the band had been given a cameo role in the movie The Final Frame starring founding member of Madness and actor Suggs.
+They were signed after this and hired Suggs as their producer.
+The Farm were originally an indie band, but after hearing "Loaded" by Primal Scream, which was a top-20 hit in the UK at the time, they wanted to try something more dance-oriented.
+Band member Grimes wanted to use "Pachelbel's Canon" by Johann Pachelbel in a song after hearing it in a TV advert and a chord sequence was taken from it.
+The band bought a sampler so they could do it, and they contacted DJ and house music producer Terry Farley.
+When he heard the result, he said, "That's a hit.
+You've got to write some lyrics."

-It was originally released on 26 November 1990 peaking at No. 4 on the UK Singles Chart, No. 1 on the NME Independent chart and No. 7 on the U.S. Billboard Modern Rock Tracks chart.
-Its single cover showed a Subbuteo figure wearing an army uniform and brandishing a Bren machine gun.
+Vocalist Peter Hooton used lyrics from a song he had written earlier, named "No Man's Land".
+It was first recorded for a John Peel session in 1983.
+Verses from that song were used to make "All Together Now".
+The lyrics tells about the Christmas Day Truce in World War I where, on Christmas Day 1914, soldiers from both sides put their weapons down, and met in no man's land to exchange gifts and play football.
+"All Together Now" originally had six verses, but was cut in half to shorten it, after Suggs suggested this.
+He produced it and it was recorded at Mayfair Studios in London.
+The single was originally released on 26 November 1990 peaking at No. 4 on the UK Singles Chart, No. 1 on the NME Independent chart and No. 7 on the US Billboard Modern Rock Tracks chart.
+Its cover showed a Subbuteo figure wearing an army uniform and brandishing a Bren machine gun.
 It was also the last video shown on The Power Station on 8 April 1991.